minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 campaign spending would be more straightforward, since this would mean that successful election can be assumed.

-== Contributions and a Candidate's election sucess <contributions-success>
+== Contributions and Candidates' election sucesses <contributions-success>
-// -> CHANGE THIS SECTION - NOT CONTRIBUTION AND VOTE SHARES, BUT CONTRIBUTION AND VOTES IN CONTRIBUTORS INTEREST
-// can we assume correlation?
-// keep this section?

 One would assume that receiving more campaign contributions would relate to a higher chance of getting elected, yet there is no clear correlation between